Experimental Immunology, Genetics and Pathology

 On completion of the course, the student is expected to be able to

-- plan and carry out experimental studies to answer a medical issue.
+- plan and carry out experimental studies within the subject

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator.